ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-on-arm-1.md

 You need to recompile the code with `gcc -O3 -Wall -g -fno-inline -march=armv8-a+dotprod` in order to hint to the compiler that it has the new instructions at its disposal.

 The assembly output will be quite larger as the use of `SDOT` can only work in the main loop where the size is a multiple of 16.
 Then the compiler will unroll the loop to use ASIMD instructions if the size is greater than 8, and byte-handling instructions if the size is smaller.
-We could eliminate those extra tail instructions by converting `N -= N % 4` to 8 or even 16:
+You could eliminate those extra tail instructions by converting `N -= N % 4` to 8 or even 16:

 ```C
 int32_t dotprod(int8_t *A, int8_t *B, size_t N) {